sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

 }
 ```

-And now we can execute out filter just doing:
+Now we can execute our filter just by doing:

 ```ts
 const filteredData = filter(data, filters)